yesmeck/redux-modal/docs/api.md

 ### Returns

-A React component class that injects modal state and `handleHide` action creator into your modal component.
+A React component class that injects modal state, `handleHide` and `handleDestroy` action creator into your modal component.

 ### Examples